Chirag Paswan meets Amit Shah; describes discussion 'positive' | Politics

 - India

-A day ahead of the ruling National Democratic Alliance meeting, Lok Janshakti Party (Ram Vilas) Chirag Paswan met Home Minister Amit Shah on Monday as his party looks to seal its seat-sharing arrangement with the BJP for the 2024 Lok Sabha elections.
+A day ahead of the ruling National Democratic Alliance meeting, Lok Janshakti Party (Ram Vilas) leader Chirag Paswan met Home Minister Amit Shah on Monday and described his discussion on the issues related to the alliance with BJP as ''positive''.

 The young leader wants the BJP to stick to the same arrangement despite a division in his party, with another faction, Rashtriya Lok Janshakti Party, headed by his uncle and Union minister Pashupati Kumar Paras already a part of the ruling alliance.